xlzior/goats/go-parser/README.md

 ## Usage

-Start the Go server by changing directory to `go-server` and run `go run main.go`
+Start the Go server by changing directory to `go-parser` and run `go run main.go`

 Open Postman and test the endpoint at [http://localhost:8080](http://localhost:8080)